Deviated nasal septum (DNS) and nasal bones deformation

 - thickening ("hump")

 Latest formation is usually on the border caudineural edge of the quadrangular cartilage and the perpendicular plate of the ethmoid bone and reaches a thickness of 5-6 mm, significantly disturbing the aeration of the upper parts of the nasal cavity.
 In this scheme do not fit the nasal septum deformation after multisplintered complex septal fractures, when fragments are at different angles, overlap each other.
 In the analysis of the shape of the nasal septum is of great importance degree of difficulty of nasal breathing.
-There is a violation of the secretory and absorptive functions of the nasal mucosa in patients with a deviated nasal septum.
+There is a impaired secretory and absorptive functions of the nasal mucosa in patients with a deviated nasal septum.

 It is well established that the deviated nasal septum, especially the ridges and spikes that are in contact with the nasal turbinates, causing a number of pathological reflexes, both local and general character.

 There are no organs on which is not transferred the reflex from deviated nasal septum.
-Colds (acute rhinitis, acute respiratory infections) are more common in case of violation of nasal breathing.
+Colds (acute rhinitis, acute respiratory infections) are more common in case of impaired nasal breathing.
 The presence of deformation of the nasal septum in patients with chronic tonsillitis, pharyngitis, laryngitis aggravates the course of these diseases.
 For this patient is indicated the operation on the nasal septum.

 Well known septoplasties operation using maxillaria-premaxillary access to the nasal septum.
 During this operation the mucous membrane with the perichondrium peeled only on one side of the quadrangular cartilage for the convenience of its mobilization and fixation at the median position.
 For access to the middle sections of the walls reveal the bottom edge of the pear-shaped hole.
 Create a channel at the bottom of the nasal cavity, through which is resected deformed bony part of the septum.